aspose-slides/Aspose.Slides-API-References/english/php-java/shape/addplaceholder/_index.md

 ---
 title: addPlaceholder
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 10
 url: /php-java/shape/addplaceholder/
 ---

-## addPlaceholder(com.aspose.slides.IPlaceholder) method
+## addPlaceholder(Placeholder placeholderToCopyFrom)  method

  Adds a new placeholder if there is no and sets placeholder properties to a specified one.